openkfw/TruBudget/doc/adr/0008-git-branching-model.md

 Currently, branches are used to draft releases.
 Going forward, the branching model needs to satisfy the following criteria:

 - Releases need to be tagged to ensure that, given a release name, the commit sha can be inferred.
-- We need to support multiple networks (chains), but they are not necessarily running the same version of EEPPortal.
+- We need to support multiple networks (chains), but they are not necessarily running the same version of EEP-Portal.
 - Each network should have its own deployment URL that does not change on non-breaking version updates.
 - Conversely, in case of breaking changes, the deployment URL should be changed.